CanadianShield/CustomClaimProvider/README.md

 4. Define the URL of jwt.ms website.

 ## Configuration of this application
-#### Blade Enterprise Application
+#### "Enterprise Application" menu
-1. Enable **Enabled for users to sign-in?**
+1. Enable **Enabled for users to sign-in**
-2. Disable **Assignment required?**.
+2. Disable **Assignment required**.
 Admins and developers will be able to use this application.
 If some users have some issues, you can ask them to use this application to see their claims and trouble shoot why they have an issue with your application.
-3. Disable **Visible to users?** It's not necessary to offer this application through [myapplication](https://myapps.microsoft.com) portal.
+3. Disable **Visible to users** It's not necessary to offer this application through [myapplication](https://myapps.microsoft.com) portal.
 <p align="center" width="100%">
     <img width="70%" src="./images/Register-Application-JWT-2.png">
 </p>

-#### Blade App Registration
+#### "App Registration" menu
 1. Select ID Tokens
 <p align="center" width="100%">
     <img width="70%" src="./images/Register-Application-JWT-3.png">
 </p>

-2. Manifest
+2. Manifest: modify both value.
 <p align="center" width="100%">
     <img width="70%" src="./images/Register-Application-JWT-4.png">
 </p>

 ## Test your application
-Before testing, you need to get some informations:
+Before testing, you need to get some information:
 1. Client ID
 2. Tenant ID
 <p align="center" width="100%">